FlavScents AInsights Entry for Ethyl Decanoate (CAS: 110-38-3)

 - Molecular Weight: 200.32 g/mol

 Ethyl decanoate is an ester formed from decanoic acid and ethanol.
 It is characterized by its long carbon chain, which contributes to its relatively low volatility and distinctive fruity odor.
-The ester functional group is crucial for its odor profile, imparting a sweet, fruity aroma reminiscent of apple and pear, which is valuable in both flavor and fragrance applications.
+The ester functional group is crucial for its odor profile, providing a sweet, fruity aroma reminiscent of apple or pear, which is widely utilized in flavor and fragrance applications.

 Citation hooks: FlavScents; PubChem; FEMA